-What is GPG, and how do I use it to encrypt files on Quarry and Mason at IU?
+What is GPG, and how do I use it to encrypt files on IU's research computing systems?

 GNU Privacy Guard (GPG, also GnuPG), the GNU project's free alternative to PGP, is encryption software that's compliant with the OpenPGP (RFC4880) standard.
 Using GPG you can encrypt (and decrypt) files that contain sensitive data, such as electronic protected health information (ePHI) regulated by the Health Insurance Portability and Accountability Act (HIPAA) privacy and security rules.
 For more on GPG, see the GNU Privacy Guard web site.

-At Indiana University, GPG is installed as a command-line application in the default user environments on the Quarry and Mason research clusters (i.e., you don't need to use Modules to add GPG to your user environment).
-To use GPG on Quarry or Mason, you create a unique encryption key, and then use that key to encrypt and decrypt your files.
-If you need help using GPG on Quarry or Mason contact the UITS Scientific Applications and Performance Tuning (SciAPT) team.
+At Indiana University, GPG is installed as a command-line application in the default user environments on Big Red II, Karst, Quarry, and Mason.
+To use GPG, you create a unique encryption key, and then use that key to encrypt and decrypt your files.
+If you need help using GPG on IU's research computing systems, contact the UITS Scientific Applications and Performance Tuning (SciAPT) team.

 On this page: